hectoresen/Hectoresen/README.md

-### 👋 Welcome to my Github profile!
-Here are some statistics on the total of my repositories:
+### 👋 Welcome to my GitHub profile!
+Here are some statistics:
+Keep in mind that I not only work with GitHub, 80% of my work is in my company's private repositories 😇

 <div align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=Hectoresen&show_icons=true&title_color=ffffff&icon_color=ff0000&text_color=ffffff&bg_color=000000"/>